ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 - Compass

-Tradition fixed wing Arduplane does not need a compass for good performance,  as opposed to Copter or Quadplane which require a compass for yaw alignment.
+Tradition fixed wing ArduPlane does not need a compass for good performance,  as opposed to Copter or Quadplane which require a compass for yaw alignment.
 Even if you have a compass, disable it until you have everything else working.
 Then you can expand to it.
 Uncheck "Use this compass" for every compass in Mission Planner's SETUP/Compass screen.

 - Airspeed

-Arduplane does not need an airspeed sensor for basic performance.
+ArduPlane does not need an airspeed sensor for basic performance.
 A fairly accurate synthetic airspeed estimate is calculated and gives good basic performance.
 In order to display this in the OSD, you will need to set :ref:`ARSPD_TYPE<ARSPD_TYPE>` =0.
 Feel free to add/enable a pitot sensor later to improve cruise flight target airspeed precision, or automatic landing airspeed control.

 - Other Parameters